-Requirements and Expectations for Organizational Design and Implementation:
+Requirements and Expectations for this course:

-- Using AI for grammar and writing style is acceptable.
-For example, many students use 'Grammarly'. - Entering the assignment question into AI and then having AI write your paper or sections of your paper is not acceptable. - If you use AI on your paper (this does not include Microsoft Word spell check and Microsoft Word grammar check), you must inform the professor.
-Write the AI platform you used, the reason you used it, and how it helped you enter this information in the 'Assignment Comments' field for the assignment in Canvas - If you are concerned about how your use of AI may impact your grade and performance in the course, please contact the professor before you use AI for an assignment.
+- Entering the assignment question into AI and then having AI write your paper or sections of your paper is considered an academic integrity violation. - Using AI for grammar and writing style is acceptable.
+For example, many students use 'Grammarly'. - If you use AI on your paper (this does not include Microsoft Word spell check and Microsoft Word grammar check), you must inform the professor.
+Write the AI platform you used, the reason you used it, and how it helped you.
+Include this information at the end or your paper or as a footnote. - If you are concerned about how your use of AI may impact your grade and performance in the course, please contact the professor before you use AI for an assignment.